brpaz/quickeys/README.md

 * This format is the same from [Pretzel](https://github.com/amiechen/pretzel).
 * The shortcut combination should follow a pattern supported by "gtk_accelerator_parse" Ex: “<Control>a” or “<Shift><Alt>F1”.

+### How do I start quickeys at start-up?

+* Create a new startup application and use "quickeys" as command.

 ## Todo

 * Build a proper installer (pip, deb, flatpak).
 * Add more applications.
 (Contributors welcome)
 * Is there any way in Linux to get an application registered shortcuts automatically??
+* Improve docmentation on accelerators.

 ## Contributing